Gold: $2659.86 Silver: $31.19 Platinum: $966.24 90% Junk $1 FV: $22.30 Gold/Silver Ratio: 85.28

 Headline Source

-Gold price in India: Rates on October 21 - FXStreet FXStreet - Oct 21, 2024
+Gold price in Saudi Arabia: Rates on November 20 - FXStreet FXStreet - Nov 20, 2024

 What is 'Spot Gold Price'

 Spot prices are determined by the most recent trade in a continuous live market, reflecting the equilibrium between supply and demand.
-This price can change rapidly as new information becomes available and as various macroeconomic and geopolitical factors evolve.
+This price can change rapidly as new information becomes available and various macroeconomic and geopolitical factors evolve.
 The gold spot price serves as a benchmark for buyers and sellers.
 For instance, the prices of retail gold products, like coins or bars, are often set based on the gold spot price plus a premium to account for production costs, dealer markup, etc.

 The spot price plays a critical role in the derivatives market.
 For example, the difference between the spot price of gold and the future price represents the time value of the commodity, costs of carry, and expectations about future supply and demand.
-Factors that can influence the gold spot price include geopolitical events, interest rates, currency strength, economic data, and overall global economic health.
-For precious metals, additional influences might include mining costs, discoveries of new reserves, and any shifts in industrial usage or demand from investors.
+Factors influencing the gold spot price include geopolitical events, interest rates, currency strength, economic data, and overall global economic health.
+For precious metals, additional influences might consist of mining costs, discoveries of new reserves, and any shifts in industrial usage or demand from investors.
+Precious metals bullion dealers buy, sell, and price their products based on the spot ask and buy prices.
+The spot price of gold refers to the price of one troy ounce of gold.
+In order to be traded, gold must be of specific fineness and meet other institutional requirements.

 Gold Bullion Lowest Price Search